openkim/KIMkit/README.md

 ## First Time Using KIMkit

-Seperately from editors.txt, there is also a file named user_uuids.edn, also in the **KIMkit** root directory, which will be created the first time a user is added if it does not exist.
+Seperately from editors.txt, there is also a file in KIMkit/settings named user_uuids.edn, also in the **KIMkit** root directory, which will be created the first time a user is added if it does not exist.
 This file stores information about all **KIMkit** users in an .edn dict where the keys are UUID4s assigned to each user, and the values are an array that contain strings, with the user's personal name, and optionally their operating system username (if any).